Qurat-tul-Ain/Planetary-Weight-Calculation-Milestone-2/README.md

 # Planetary-Weight-Calculation-Milestone-2
-Milestone 2 All Planets Weight
+Milestone 2 Adding In All Planets Weight